-In addition to underground aquifers where MLGW pumps our water from, drinking water sources (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+The sources of drinking water (both tap water and

+bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.